 Our academies are Operation Encompass academies.
-This means that when there has been a domestic abuse incident at an address where children from our academies live and the police have been called and attend the incident then the academy will be informed by 9am the next school day.
+This means that when there has been a domestic abuse incident at an address where children from our academies live and the police have been called and attend the incident then the academy should be informed by 9am the next school day via a secure email.
 This enables us to support the child(ren), and where appropriate the family, within school.
 Parents are advised by the police that the academy will be informed.

 Social care also receive reports from the police when they have been involved with children, not just in relation to domestic abuse incidents.
-These are called ViSTs (Vulnerable incident Screening Tools).
+These are called PPNs (Police Protection Notices).
 This information will also be passed to the academy if the information is considered appropriate and proportionate.
 Staff in school will be informed on a 'need to know basis' by the DSL.

-The Operation Encompass Teachers' Helpline funded by the Home Office and the Department for Education is available Monday to Friday from 8am to 1pm throughout term time.
+The Operation Encompass Teachers' Helpline, funded by the Home Office and the Department for Education, is available Monday to Friday from 8am to 1pm throughout term time.
+Tel: 0204 513 9990.